istio/istio.io/content/docs/tutorial/adding-a-new-version-of-a-microservice.md

 Since your microservices use different programming languages You have to learn, use, update multiple libraries.
 You are not happy with this option.

-1. Use a service mesh.
+1. Use a _service mesh_.
 In a service mesh, you put all the reporting, routing, policies, security logic in _sidecar_ proxies, injected into your pods *transparently* to your application.
 The business logic remains in the code of the application, no changes are required to the application code.